 The aim of the event was to exchange ideas in tackling the trauma associated with youth violence - what support exists now and new ways to potentially approach the issue.

-2018 has been busy so far for the Recovery College, with two international visits coordinated by IMROC (Implementing Recovery through Organisational Change) looking at best practice in the UK.
+2018 was a busy year for the Recovery College, with two international visits coordinated by IMROC (Implementing Recovery through Organisational Change) looking at best practice in the UK.

 January kicked off with a visit from a study group from Bulgaria, looking at best practice to set up their own Recovery College.
 All attendees were members of GIP-SOFIA (Global Initiative on Psychiatry).
 With a truly diverse group including clinical directors, peer support workers, autism association members and learning disability specialists, it was a busy day with a lot of discussion.
 Thankfully, having a native Bulgarian speaker on our team of trainers made a huge difference in spanning the language barrier.